Skip to main content

 • “The graphics are awesome for a free game and easily immerse you.”

-• “You have solid physics and targeting of specific objects (like clay jars and just about anything else), great graphics compared to most other far more cartoony VR titles, and I can even interact with individual objects within the world other than weapons (a barrel, for example.
-I can roll a large barrel back and forth a little bit and so on).”
+• “You have solid physics and targeting of specific objects, great graphics compared to most other more cartoony VR titles, and I can even interact with individual objects within the world.”

 • “Awful, nausea inducing, over complicated controls, strange movement, horrible graphics...”

-• “If vanishing realms can sell their game for $20 and make money with their cartoon graphics and simple gameplay, how the heck can this dude not do much better?”
+• “If vanishing realms can sell their game for $20 and make money with their cartoon graphics and simple gameplay, how the heck can this developer not do much better?”

 • story